 TL;DR: Why Jack Black is an Enneagram Type 7

-• The 8 wing adds edge: Unlike Type 7s who avoid conflict, Jack's 7w8 personality gives him bold, assertive stage presence and fearless comedic style.
+- The 8 wing adds edge: Unlike Type 7s who avoid conflict, Jack's 7w8 personality gives him bold, assertive stage presence and the backbone to set boundaries when it counts.

 Enneagram Type 7s are called "The Enthusiast" for a reason.
 They're driven by a need to experience life's pleasures and avoid pain at all costs.
 Their minds race with possibilities, plans, and ideas.
 They're the life of the party, the ones who make everything feel like an adventure.